crustymonkey/playeraid_modules/README.md

 * The best/easiest/highly recommended way to submit your contributions is through github here.
 If you've used it at all, there is workflow of: fork a repository, make edits, submit a pull request.
 This is the easiest for me to process/test.
 However, if github is a little intimidating, you can just zip up your directory and email a Dropbox (or similar) link to it for me (admin@splitstreams.com) to get it from you.  **Please don't send it as an attachment**
 * You will need to understand the basic concepts of construction of a YAML file, specifically [PyYAML](http://pyyaml.org/wiki/PyYAML).
 There are many tutorials on the internet covering YAML, but [this one](https://learn.getgrav.org/advanced/yaml) covers the very basics.
 It also has some other helpful links at the bottom of the page.
 Alternatively, you can use JSON instead of YAML, but it's a little more finicky to use and make valid.
 * You will either need to know some basic HTML, or [Markdown](https://daringfireball.net/projects/markdown/syntax).
-Markdown is recommended for simplicity.  **An issue with markdown:**  Currently, **images are not supported with markdown**.
-This will be added soon.
+Markdown is recommended for simplicity.
     * If you are using HTML, you will want to use basic tags like `<p>` tags, `<b>` tags, `<i>` tags, and maybe list (`<ol>` and `<ul>`).
 You are only using these tags for some basic output formatting.
 You don't have to be any kind of html expert here.
     * If you are using Markdown, I would highly recommend using the **Photosynthesis** player aid as an example.
 Note the use of `text: |` syntax for the multiline text blocks.
 This is important for markdown as the `|` will preserve your whitespace properly.